-So, bearing all this in mind, I thought it too good to be true when I saw a queen set of 1000-thread count sheets selling on Amazon for $143 from Exceptional Sheets!
-I was skeptical of course, but the reviews were phenomenal and I was intrigued by the company founder, Paul Sanders, whose goal is simple – provide the best bedding, using the best materials, for the best price.
-The prices on Amazon are lower than those on the Exceptional Sheets website but they won’t always have the size you need at any given time on Amazon either.
+So, bearing all this in mind, I thought it too good to be true when I saw a queen set of 1000-thread count sheets selling for $150 from eLuxury!
+I was skeptical of course, but the reviews were phenomenal and I was intrigued by the company’s founder, Paul Sanders, whose goal is simple – provide the best bedding, using the best materials, for the best price.

 The sheets arrived about a week later.
-I took some photos when I unpackaged them.
+I took some photos when I unpacked them.

 The first thing I noticed was how thick they are.
 I would estimate they are at least double the weight of most bed sheets.